datacarpentry/image-processing/episodes/05-creating-histograms.md

 teaching: 40
 exercises: 40
 questions:
-- "How can we create grayscale and color histograms to understand the distribution of color values in an image?"
+- "How can we create grayscale and colour histograms to understand the distribution of colour values in an image?"
 objectives:
 - "Explain what a histogram is."
 - "Load an image in grayscale format."
-- "Create and display grayscale and color histograms for entire images."
+- "Create and display grayscale and colour histograms for entire images."
-- "Create and display grayscale and color histograms for certain areas of images, via masks."
+- "Create and display grayscale and colour histograms for certain areas of images, via masks."
 keypoints:
 - "We can load images in grayscale by passing the `as_gray=True` parameter to the `skimage.io.imread()` function."